Connecting students with design opportunities across Oregon

 Architecture Career Resources:

-AIA Oregon Resources for Students – Learn More about Oregon’s student architecture communities and access valuable resources
+AIA Oregon Resources for Students – Learn More about Oregon’s student architecture communities and access valuable resources.

 ARCH Careers Guide – Interested in becoming an architect or want to explore where a degree in architecture can take you?
 Find career resources, educational guidance, architecture programs and career coaching, here.